 Lee Fahrenz has 20 years of Sales and Sales Management Experience in insurance, banking and finance.
 The last 3.5 years he has been with Euler Hermes ACI.
 His professional affiliations are with the American Management Association, International Business Center, Association of Steel Distributors, Turnaround Management Association, and National Association of Credit Management (NACM).
 Lee has also given Institutional Experiences/Speeches to the Fox Valley Chapter of the Illinois CPA Society, the REBEX Conference (Risk & Employee Benefits Exposition) 2007, and many financial institutions in the Chicago metro area.

-Tom is a partner with the law firm of Goldstein & McClintock LLLP in its Chicago office.
-Tom focuses his practice on bankruptcy, creditors’ rights and financial restructuring matters, representing official committees, unsecured and secured creditors, debtors, financial institutions, post-confirmation trustees and asset purchasers in chapter 11 and bankruptcy cases, out-of-court restructurings, and liquidation proceedings throughout the United States.
+Thomas Fawkes is with the law firm of Tucker Ellis LLP in its Chicago office.
+Tom focuses his practice on bankruptcy, creditors’ rights and financial restructuring matters, representing official committees, unsecured and secured creditors, debtors, financial institutions, post-confirmation trustees and asset purchasers in Chapter 11 and 7 bankruptcy cases, out-of-court restructurings, and liquidation proceedings throughout the United States.
 Tom also assists his clients in structuring commercial transactions with a view towards mitigating risk of future bankruptcy and insolvency losses.
 Since 2015, Tom has been recognized by Chambers and Partners as one of the leading bankruptcy and restructuring attorneys in the state of Illinois.

-Brian is a Partner with the law firm of Goldstein & McClintock in its Chicago office.
+Brian Jackiw is with the law firm of Tucker Ellis LLP in its Chicago office.
 Brian is experienced in bankruptcy and commercial litigation, having represented plaintiffs and defendants in avoidance actions, complex bankruptcy claim disputes, breach of fiduciary duty actions and bankruptcy fraud litigation.
 Beyond litigation in the bankruptcy courts, Brian has experience in general collection and commercial law litigation.
 Brian has also spent significant time advocating on behalf of general unsecured creditors through his representation of official committees of unsecured creditors.
 Before becoming an attorney, Brian served as an Officer in the U.S. Army.